Forricide/still-feel-alive/Chapter 1.md

 The alarm isn't going off.
 She can't quite make out the digits, but it *looks* like 5:00.
 When was she going to get up, again?

-Not at 5AM, that's for sure.
+Not at 5AM, that's for certain.
 She closes her eyes, waits to fall back asleep.

 The shrill sound of glass breaking is more rousing than an alarm could ever be.
-This is worse than a bowl falling and shattering.
+It's not the sound of a bowl clattering to a tile floor or a dropped mug shattering.
 It's harsher, more violent.
 Glass exploding, perhaps, although that might be going a bit far.

 And it's still not enough to get out of bed at 5 in the morning.
 Not with her body feeling like this, sore and aching from some faint memory of *something*.
-Not with this headache, feeling like the back of her skull was *split open*, like her brain was -
+Not with this lingering headache, feeling like the back of her skull was *split open*, like her brain was -

 More glass breaking.
 Someone yells, but their voice is hoarse, too muffled to be comprehensible.
-Nobody shouts back.
+A one-sided disagreement: nobody shouts back.
 For a moment, it's quiet.

 Sunlight filters in through the blinds.

 She rubs her eyes, but that just makes them hurt more, so she closes them.
-There's something comforting in darkness.
+There's something comforting in the darkness.

 Everything hurts.
 Pain isn't an entirely foreign sensation, but this is different.
 It's distant - phantom pains, faint but still there.